Murder of Lee Rigby

-On the afternoon of 22 May 2013, a British Army soldier, Fusilier Lee Rigby of the Royal Regiment of Fusiliers, was attacked and killed by Michael Adebolajo and Michael Adebowale near the Royal Artillery Barracks in Woolwich, southeast London.
+On the afternoon of 22 May 2013, a British Army soldier, Fusilier Lee Rigby of the Royal Regiment of Fusiliers, was attacked and killed by Islamist terrorists Michael Adebolajo and Michael Adebowale near the Royal Artillery Barracks in Woolwich, southeast London.

 Rigby was off duty and walking along Wellington Street when he was attacked.
 Adebolajo and Adebowale ran him down with a car, then used knives and a cleaver to stab and hack him to death.
 The men dragged Rigby's body into the road and remained at the scene until police arrived, informing passers-by that they had murdered Rigby to avenge Muslims killed by the British military.
 Unarmed police arrived at the scene nine minutes after an emergency call was received and set up a cordon.
 Armed police officers arrived five minutes later.
 The assailants, armed with a cleaver and brandishing a gun, charged at the police, who fired shots that wounded them both.
 They were apprehended and taken to separate hospitals.
 Adebolajo and Adebowale are British of Nigerian descent, were raised as Christians, and converted to Islam.

 On 19 December 2013, both of the attackers were found guilty of Rigby's murder.
 On 26 February 2014, they were sentenced to life imprisonment, with Adebolajo given a whole life order and Adebowale ordered to serve at least 45 years.
 The attack was condemned by political and Muslim leaders in the United Kingdom and in the international press.

 Victim

-The soldier killed in the attack was 25-year-old Lee James Rigby, a drummer and machine-gunner in the 2nd Battalion of the Royal Regiment of Fusiliers.
+The soldier killed in the attack was 25-year-old Fusilier Lee James Rigby (4 July 1987 – 22 May 2013), a drummer and machine-gunner in the 2nd Battalion of the Royal Regiment of Fusiliers.
 Rigby, from Middleton, Greater Manchester, was born in 1987 and had served in Cyprus, Germany, and Afghanistan before becoming a recruiter and assisting with duties in the Tower of London.
 He was attacked when he was returning to barracks from working at the Tower.
 Rigby married in 2007 and had a two-year-old son, but had separated from his wife.
 He was engaged to a new fiancée at the time of his death.
 A post-mortem examination showed that Rigby died from "multiple incised wounds".

 Rigby supported British Armed Forces charity Help for Heroes and was wearing a hoodie supporting the charity when he was attacked.
 In the five days after his death the charity received more than £600,000 in donations.

 Rigby was given a military funeral at Bury Parish Church on 12 July 2013.
 The service was attended by several thousand people, including present and former soldiers, the prime minister David Cameron, and Mayor of London Boris Johnson.
 A private burial service was then held at nearby Middleton Cemetery.
 The first permanent memorial to him was installed in February 2014 at The Valley, a football stadium less than 1 mi from the site of his murder.